-For our end of year pizza binge we wanted to try out some of the better pizza in town, but with one hitch– no Neapolitan style.
-In 2010 we saw an onslaught of pizza being brought to the forefront and most of the new spots in Dallas were of the Neapolitan variety.
+We have been in search of the best pizza in Dallas but with a single hitch– not Neapolitan style.
+We have witnessed an onslaught of pizza being brought to the forefront and most of the new spots in Dallas are of the Neapolitan variety.
 There will be even more of this style of pizza coming, and that is fantastic.
 We love this, but what are some of the best non-Neapolitan pizzas in the Dallas area?
 Glad you asked.

 Here is a list of a few of our favorites in no particular order.
 Peruse our list and offer your favorites.
 And for the best Neapolitan-style pizza?
 Stay tuned, we are dining out way through that scene as we write.

 Coal Vines: The restaurant started up in 2006 by the owners of Nick & Sam’s, Joseph Palladino and Phil Romano.
 Coal Vines serves up a happy pie with plenty of fresh chef-driven toppings baked in a coal oven.
 The taste is reminiscent of pizza you might find in Brooklyn with a crisp thin crust and a flavorful sauce.
 There is a nice selection of pizzas on the menu, but we always seem to run to the off-menu house-made meatball.